-PSA: you don’t need an ice cream maker to whip up your own batch of ice cream right at home, without any extra appliances.
+Summer fun alert!
+You can whip up your own batch of ice cream right at home, without any extra appliances.
 All you need are the right ingredients and plastic bags.
 Read on for the “scoop” on how to make ice cream in a bag.

 1 tbsp. sugar